 A join window produces a single output stream of joined events.
-Because the SAS Event Stream Processing Engine is based on primary keys and supports Inserts, Updates, and Deletes, there are some restrictions placed on the types of joins that can be used.
+Because an engine is based on primary keys and supports Inserts, Updates, and Deletes, there are some restrictions placed on the types of joins that can be used.

 The left window is the first window added as a connecting edge to the join window.
 The second window added as a connecting edge is the right window.